Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

 [ClientRPC]
 void MyClientRPC(Material[] skinMaterials) { /* ... */ }

-// Not OK! `Material` type has no built-in network serialization code and does not implement `INetworkSerializable`
+// Not OK! `Material` type has no built-in serialization code and does not implement `INetworkSerializable`
 ```

 Beyond that, `IEnumerable<T>` and `IEnumerable<KeyValuePair<K, V>>` will be supported as long as underlying `T`, `K`, and `V` types are supported: